valango/eventist/README.md

 ***or*** `true` to remove all handlers for given event.
 * ***Returns:*** object instance for chaining.
 * ***Throws:***  `TypeError` if *event* is not a string.

+## Debugging API

+The following methods are intended for debugging and production code should not use those.
+This API or parts of it may be deprecated soon.

 ### depth ()
 Return recursion depth of current event.
 Value 0 means that *emit()* is not